 Advanced Project Management

 Participants must be actively involved in project management and have managed one or more projects.
 A basic understanding of initiating, planning, executing, closing, and managing projects is required.
 Participants are expected to have a basic understanding of the Stages and Gates Process.

-This course builds on the basic practices of project management in a R&D environment.
+Advance Project Management builds on the basic practice of project management.
 The focus is on advanced techniques for initiating, planning and executing larger, more complex projects.
 The course includes lecture, discussions, exercises and small team interactions to reinforce and apply the ideas and techniques presented.

 - Developing a communications plan

 - Managing crucial project conversations with customers, sponsor, stakeholders and team members

 - Understanding and managing expectations